eromero-vlc/chromaform/README.md

    Use the LLVM indicated by llvm-config  in $PATH if 'system' is given; otherwise, it builds a recent version.
 By default, it detects the LLVM version available, and build LLVM if it is not.

+* `--thrust=[build|system]`:
+   Use the cub/thrust in the CUDA SDK if 'system' is given; otherwise, it downloads a recent version.
+By default, it detects the thrust version available, and download cub and thrust if it is not.

 * `--blas=[openblas|openblas-system|atlas-system|mkl]`:
    Build OpenBLAS if 'openblas' is given, or use the system OpenBLAS, ATLAS, or MKL if